 It is critical to maximizing tree health

-Knowing how long and how deep tree roots spread can come in handy in helping you to figure out how to maximize tree health.
+Knowing how long and how deep tree roots spread can come in handy in helping you figure out how to maximize tree health.

 This knowledge will be useful in determining the ideal spacing of given trees.
-This is something that will definitely reduce competition for resources among trees — something that will go a long way towards guaranteeing better tree health.
+This is something that will definitely reduce competition for resources among trees — something that will go a long way toward guaranteeing better tree health.

 What trees have no invasive roots?

 Therefore, if you are planning on planting a tree near your home or next to your garden, opting for a tree with non-invasive roots is the best solution.

 Here is a list of popular tree species that have non-invasive roots.

 - Dwarf Korean lilac